-- E13.2.1 Air Sampling Device.
-A combination of Air Sampling Tree(s), conduit, fan and Aspirating Psychrometer or Dew-point Hygrometer used to determine dry-bulb temperature and moisture content of an air sample from critical locations. - E13.2.1.1 Air Sampling Tree.
+E13.2.1 Air Sampling Device.
+A combination of Air Sampling Tree(s), conduit, fan and Aspirating Psychrometer or Dew-point Hygrometer used to determine dry-bulb temperature and moisture content of an air sample from critical locations.

+E13.2.1.1 Air Sampling Tree.
 The Air Sampling Tree is an assembly consisting of a manifold with several branch tubes with multiple sampling holes that draws an air sample from a critical location from the unit under test (e.g. indoor air inlet, indoor air outlet, outdoor air inlet, etc.).
-See Section E4.4 for design requirements. - E13.2.1.2 Aspirating Psychrometer.
-A piece of equipment with a monitored airflow section that draws uniform airflow through the measurement section and has probes for measurement of air temperature and humidity.
-See Section E4.5 for design requirements. - E13.2.1.3 Dew-point Hygrometer.
-An instrument used to determine the humidity of air by detecting visible condensation of moisture on a cooled surface. - E13.3 General Requirements.
+See Section E4.4 for design requirements.

+E13.2.2.
+Aspirating Psychrometer.
+A piece of equipment with a monitored airflow section that draws uniform airflow through the measurement section and has probes for measurement of air temperature and water vapor content.
+See Section E4.5 for design requirements.

+E13.2.2.3 Dew-point Hygrometer.
+An instrument used to determine the water vapor content of air by detecting visible condensation of moisture on a cooled surface.

+E13.3 General Requirements.
 Temperature measurements shall be made in accordance with ANSI/ASHRAE Standard 41.1.
 Where there are differences between this document and ANSI/ASHRAE Standard 41.1, this document shall prevail.